 - Counselling.
 It’s important that you take care of yourself.
 The Staff Counselling Service offers a confidential, accessible counselling service to all its employees, in line with the University's mission statement and policies.
-If you are a member of staff, you can email the Staff Counselling service to request an appointment.
+If you are a member of staff, you can email the Staff Counselling service or call 01772 892329 to request an appointment.

 - Lancashire Sexual Assault Forensic Examination (SAFE) Centre provides forensic examinations, advice and comprehensive support services for women, men and children of all ages who make a complaint of rape or sexual assault.

 - Independent Sexual Violence Advisors (ISVAs).
 The Safe Centre, Trust House and Lancashire Victim Services all have ISVAs who are trained to look after the needs of a survivor of rape or sexual violence to ensure they receive the best possible care and understanding.
 Contact them and ask to speak to an advisor in confidence.
 ISVAs are there to provide information to ensure an individual can make a decision that is right for them.

 - Galop is a charity that supports lesbian, gay, bi, trans, and queer people affected by sexual violence.

 - The National Stalking Helpline is run by the Suzy Lamplugh Trust and can give you information and advice on support and options available to you.
 Call them on 0808 802 0300.